raveintospace/Stanford2023/README.md

  **Extensions**
 - Extension "only" for Array, to return the only element if the array is of one element
-- Extension color to work with custom colors
+- Extension for Color to work with custom colors
+- Extension for String to check if a string contains emoji characters

 ## License